 (b) change or revoke a rate of interest declared under paragraph (a).

-(3) An unpaid amount of levy or levy interest, and interest payable on that amount, may be recovered from a local government in a court of competent jurisdiction as a debt due to the Authority.
+(3) An unpaid amount of levy or levy interest, and interest payable on that amount, may be recovered by the FES Commissioner from a local government in a court of competent jurisdiction as a debt due to the State.

 [Section 36X inserted by No. 42 of 2002 s.
-15.]
+15; amended by No. 22 of 2012 s.
+27 and 43.]

 36Y.
 Ministerial guidelines

-(1) The Minister may, for the assistance of the Authority and local governments, issue guidelines, not inconsistent with this Part, setting out the times and procedures that are determined by the Minister for the purposes of this Part.
+(1) The Minister may, for the assistance of the FES Commissioner and local governments, issue guidelines, not inconsistent with this Part, setting out the times and procedures that are determined by the Minister for the purposes of this Part.

 (2) The Minister may amend the guidelines or revoke them and issue new guidelines.